essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 ### What's F# ?

--It compiles to executable or you can script with it |
+- It compiles to executable or you can script with it |
--Heavily influenced by ML, OCaml, Haskell, C# & others |
+- Heavily influenced by ML, OCaml, Haskell, C# & others |
--Fully supported by .NET & Mono.
-Compiles to Javascript. |
+- Fully supported by .NET & Mono.
+Compiles to Javascript |